 One nice feature is the ability to visit a Bonobos guide shop to see how their clothes fit.
 Another is the ability to select a specific sleeve length down to the inch (32, 33, 34, etc).

-Brooks Brothers offers a versatile selection of 6 different fits including extra-slim, fitted, classic, relaxed and big-and-tall.
+Brooks Brothers offers a versatile selection of dress shirts for men in 6 different fits including extra-slim, fitted, classic, relaxed and big-and-tall.
 They also offer a variety of fabrics that dictate price points, from BrooksCool to the Brooks Brothers Luxury Collection to the Golden Fleece collection.
 Prices range from $69.50 for a Milano slim fit dress shirt to $225 per shirt for the Golden Fleece collection.

 The company has been innovating since 1818, though its bankruptcy filing has men looking for similar alternatives to Brooks Brothers.
 Still, one of the nice things about the bricks-and-clicks brand is the ability to walk into one of its many physical stores like Brooks Brothers’ concept store in Georgetown.

 You won’t find crisp sea island cotton shirts at Taylor Stitch.
 What you will find are attractive solid oxford shirts, made from burly oxford fabric, and appropriate for work for $98.